timdev/php-stack-logger/README.md

 ## Inspiration

 Inspired by the [similar functionality] in [pinojs].
-Implementation details differ, but the core idea remains.
+Design and implementation details differ, but the core idea remains:

 ## Approach